Free Boat Rides in NYC from Kayaks to Sailboats and More

 Remember to call ahead or check each individual organization's website or Facebook page before heading out.
 Weather, special events, and repairs can put things in flux at these mostly community-run spots.

-Where to Go Kayaking in NYC
+Where To Go Kayaking in NYC

 1. Manhattan Community Boathouse – Midtown West